epzilla/chamber-contest-ui/README.md

   - [ ] Nicer UX for submitting/post-submit (i.e. "Would you like to add another?")
 - [ ] More content for landing page
 - [ ] Easier navigation between months/years results
+- [ ] Polish up the event lists.
+More pizzazz!